Arthritis post image 940x675 1

 Want more scientific evidence to back this up? https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/zonulin

 Oshun Health’s Canine Nutritional Formula contains the full spectrum of biologically active curcuminoids as well as Omega 3’s to fight inflammation.
-It also contains fulvic acid which ads 75 different minerals and trace elements to your dog’s diet, is a potent free radical scavenger and removes heavy metals from your dog’s body.
+It also contains fulvic acid which adds 75 different minerals and trace elements to your dog’s diet, is a potent free radical scavenger and removes heavy metals from your dog’s body.

 Henry Deale, chemist Oshun Health